The software testing life cycle is a cornerstone of any software project. Let’s take a closer look at how and why it is performed.

 The process of software development isn’t complete without testing.
 You can be the most talented, knowledgeable, and experienced coder and you would still need quality assurance.
 It helps you make sure the program runs exactly like intended and eliminate all bugs and errors.

 Depending on your software development life cycle (SDLC) model, it happens at different stages.
 For example, the waterfall model has only one testing stage after the code is written while more Agile models have them throughout the whole development process.

 If you ever wondered why any software product release is sometimes postponed testing is the reason in the vast majority of cases.
 Long periods of debugging and error correction for the program often practically negate the benefits of iterative development.
 However, they result in a well-functioning end product.

-The software testing life cycle is a part of the software development life cycle and the tests must be synchronized with each other.
+The software testing life cycle is a crucial part of Digital Skynet’s SDLC.
+The QA is always synchronized with the development as a whole and is accounted for in the time estimates.
 Testing design and development can be as challenging and time-consuming as building a software product itself.
-If you do not perform testing during the first software releases, many problems will be found at later stages of the process.
+If you do not perform thorough tests during the first software releases, many problems will be found in the later stages of the process.

 During this phase, the QA-team analyzes the requirements of the client.
 This phase helps to determine the scope of testing.
 The QA-team can communicate with the client if some requirements are not testable or are incorrect.